 We also avoid a discussion of direct ownership in treasury bonds, which is a fine option, but beyond the scope of this discussion.

 The Performance Horserace

 The Merrill Lynch 10-year U.S Treasury Futures Total Return Index measures the performance of a fully collateralized rolling 10-year U.S. Treasury Futures position.
-We choose this index to measure the performance of bond future contracts.
+We choose this index to measure the performance of bond futures contracts.
 We also include our replication of the ML index that trades the 10-Year Treasury Futures (rolls 15 days prior to First Notice) and an investment of the cash collateral in T-Bills.
 We do this replication to as a data robustness check on the ML Index.